Kevin Punter: Partizan (2021–2024)

 On June 29, 2023, after negotiations with both Panathinaikos and FC Barcelona, Punter renewed his contract with Partizan for another two years.
 Over the 2023–24 season, Punter averaged 15 points, and a career-high 2.6 rebounds and 2.6 assists over 28 EuroLeague games.
 The season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.
 Despite having one more year left in his contract, Punter was released by Partizan in June 2024.

 FC Barcelona (2024–present)

 On June 19, 2024, Punter signed a one-year contract with FC Barcelona of Liga ACB and EuroLeague.
-In October 2024, he earned a Euroleague Basketball's MVP honors for October.
+In October 2024, he earned the EuroLeague's MVP honors for the first time for his performances during the month of October.
 He averaged 18.6 points, 1.9 rebounds, 2.4 assists and 1.4 steals.

 On April 1, 2025, FC Barcelona announced a three year extension of Punter's contract, linking him to the Catalans until 2028.
 The announcement highlighted Punter's offensive impact for Barcelona, leading the team in points per game and performance index rating in the EuroLeague regular season.

+On December 19, 2025, Punter scored a career-high 43 points to carry Barcelona to victory in a EuroLeague home game against Baskonia after three overtime periods.
+It was the fourth highest scoring by a single player in the modern EuroLeague and the highest overall score in a EuroLeague game.
+Recording a PIR of 40, Punter earned the MVP award for round 17 of the 2025–26 EuroLeague.
+In December 2025, he won his second EuroLeague MVP of the Month award, averaging 24.4 points per game and a PIR of 23.
+On February 6, 2026, Punter suffered a thigh injury during a EuroLeauge game against Baskonia.
+He was expected to be sidelined for two to four weeks.

+In September 2026, Punter was named team captain for Barcelona, becoming only the second American to ever fulfill the role.